AztecProtocol/aztec-packages/noir/noir-repo/acvm-repo/acir/README.md

 **VariableBaseScalarMul**: scalar multiplication with a variable base/input point (P) of the embedded curve
 - input:
-    point_x, point_y representing x and y coordinates of input point P low, high are 2 (field , 254), representing the low and high part of the input scalar.
+    point_x, point_y representing x and y coordinates of input point P scalar_low, scalar_high are 2 (field , 254), representing the low and high part of the input scalar.
 For Barretenberg, they must both be less than 128 bits.
 - output: x and y coordinates of $low*P+high*2^{128}*P$, where P is the input point P

 Because the Grumpkin scalar field is bigger than the ACIR field, we provide 2 ACIR fields representing the low and high parts of the Grumpkin scalar $a$: